OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/2.0/en/openchain-security-specification-2.0.md

 ### 3.4.2 - Duration

-A Program that is conformant with this version of the specification will have a review period as follows: 18 months from the first certification, 24 months from the second certification and 36 months from the third certification.
-It will require review every 36 months after this.
+A program that is OpenChain conformant with this version of the specification shall last 18 months from the date conformance validation was obtained.

 #### Verification Material(s):

-- 3.4.2.1: A document affirming the Program meets all the requirements of this specification, within the past 18 months of obtaining conformance validation.
+- 3.4.2.1: A document affirming the program meets all the requirements of this specification, within the past 18 months of obtaining conformance validation.

 #### Rationale: